ivangfr/springboot-react-social-login/README.md

   `Spring Boot` Web Java backend application that exposes a Rest API to create, retrieve and delete movies.
 If a user has `ADMIN` role he/she can also retrieve information of other users or delete them.
 The application secured endpoints can just be accessed if a valid JWT access token is provided.

-  In order to get the JWT access token, the user can login using Github account or using the credentials (`username` and `password`) created when he/she signed up directly to the application.
+  In order to get the JWT access token, the user can login using the credentials (`username` and `password`) created when he/she signed up directly to the application.

   `movie-api` stores its data in [`MySQL`](https://www.mysql.com/) database.